Joanne L Harpel, Mphil, CT, JD

 Teens & Suicide Loss: A Conversation

 Nearly a million teenagers lose someone to suicide every year.
 Until now, there's been nothing for them in the voices of their peers.
 And while significant attention has been paid to the critical issue of teen suicide, the experience of teens left behind after a suicide is rarely discussed.
-Talking OutLOUD: Teens & Suicide Loss, A Conversation has changed that.
+Our award-winning documentary, Talking OutLOUD: Teens & Suicide Loss, A Conversation, has changed that.

 "I think this film will help a lot of people.
 I know if I had been able to watch something like this — to see how my experience related to other kids my age and see them openly talking about it — it would have really helped me to feel less alone."
 (Mae, 16)

-This award-winning landmark film features five members of Coping After Suicide's Teens Group who share, with parents and family members watching, their deeply personal yet universal experiences:
+This landmark film features five members of Coping After Suicide's Teens Group who, with parents and family members watching, share their deeply personal yet universal experiences:

 -